 Shireen Zayed is a project coordination, proposal writing professional, and a John D. Gerhart center alumna with 4+ years of experience in the development field.
-She holds a bachelor degree of science in Statistics from the Faculty of Economics and Political Science at Cairo University (Egypt) and a Masters of Comparative Middle East Politics and Societies granted by the joint masters’ program of the American University in Cairo (Egypt) and The Eberhard Karls Universität Tübingen (Germany) that was funded by The DAAD in Egypt and The American University in Cairo.
-Her thesis focused on the development of activism under the title of, “Latent Heat: Changing Forms of Activism under Repressive Authoritarian Regimes: A Case Study of Egypt, 2000- 2008,” and she continues to research under the subject of change of the social and political behavior in Middle Eastern Countries.
+She holds a Bachelor of Science in Statistics from the Faculty of Economics and Political Science at Cairo University (Egypt) and a master’s of Comparative Middle East Politics and Societies granted by the joint master’s program of the American University in Cairo (Egypt) and The Eberhard Karls Universität Tübingen (Germany) that was funded by The DAAD in Egypt and the American University in Cairo.
+Her thesis focused on the development of activism under the title of, “Latent Heat: Changing Forms of Activism under Repressive Authoritarian Regimes: A Case Study of Egypt, 2000-2008,” and she continues to conduct research under the subject of change of the social and political behavior in Middle Eastern countries.

 Currently, Shireen works with Oxfam as a program officer in The Work in Progress Alliance (WiP), with the aim to improve the economic prospects of young people in Egypt by building their skills to find a job and stimulating entrepreneurship.